larryknaebelobsidian/kingdom/book/The Theocratic Kingdom Book/Title Page.md

 These are my selected quotations from George N. H. Peters' great work "The Theocratic Kingdom".
 Although I have inserted a very few personal notes and added pericopes to **most** of the observations (still a work in progress) these are mainly quotations from Peters' three volume masterful work.

 My desire is to give you enough taste so you also will take this journey by reading all 2100 pages of "The Theocratic Kingdom".
-These selected quotations may also help you to review your journey from time to time.
+These selected quotations may also help you to review your journey from time to time, either along the way or looking back.

 May you come to trust and know the Lord and Savior Jesus Christ and grow in your hope of His return and kingdom.